-- The City should improve data collection to identify and reduce water quality impacts to improve water resources for recreation, swimming and environmental benefits. - The City will have to continue to monitor for water resource indicators that may start to reflect the impacts of climate change such as increase chlorides in wells. - The City should continue aggressive water conservation efforts and development of new regional water supply resources. - Continuing to partner on water quality, monitoring and water resource improvement should be a priority for the City for important water bodies such as Lake Ida.
+Improve data collection to identify and reduce water quality impacts to improve water resources for recreation, swimming and environmental benefits.

+Continue to monitor for water resource indicators that may start to reflect the impacts of climate change such as increase chlorides in wells.

+Continue aggressive water conservation efforts and development of new regional water supply resources.

+Continue to partner on water quality, monitoring and water resource improvement for important water bodies such as Lake Ida.

-Even though the City does not have extractive industries related to mineral or soils, erosion of beaches and shorelines may be an increasing problem in the future for the City.
+Even though there are no extractive industries related to mineral or soils, erosion of beaches and shorelines may be an increasing problem in the future for Delray Beach.
 The City must continue to promote the conversion of older septic systems to centralized service.